-- (i) Give you the opportunity to work independently at problem solving; - (ii) Explore in depth a problem or topic of relevance to the course and to produce a clear, concise well-argued summary of your findings and conclusions.
+- (i) Give you the opportunity to work independently at problem solving. - (ii) Explore in depth a problem or topic of relevance to the course and to produce a clear, concise well-argued summary of your findings and conclusions.
 Literature-based projects may generate new data or consist of a critical evaluation of existing data and ideas that displays an understanding of the value and limitations of different types of evidence.
 It is important that literature-based projects are NOT simply in the form of a review.
-You should work with your supervisor to develop a strategy to achieve this; - (iii) Encourage you to gain the skills required to discover, explore and learn from various resources e.g., people, libraries, specialist organisations. - (iv) Encourage you to learn about the process of discovery and enquiry: how do you formulate a question and what are the different ways of getting the information you need to address it (reading, interviewing, surveys etc), what are the relative advantages and disadvantages of each, what difficulties do you meet and overcome and how? - (v) Learn to express your arguments and information clearly and succinctly in the dissertation.
+You should work with your supervisor to develop a strategy to achieve this. - (iii) Encourage you to gain the skills required to discover, explore and learn from the various resources within and around you, be they people, libraries, specialist organisations etc. - (iv) Encourage you to learn about the process of discovery and enquiry: how do you formulate a question and what are the different ways of getting the information you need to address it (reading, interviewing, surveys etc), what are the relative advantages and disadvantages of each, what difficulties do you meet and overcome and how? - (v) Learn to express your arguments and information clearly and succinctly in the dissertation.

-The role of project supervisor
+The role of project supervisors